-The estimated sell-through of the Company's products from the independent distributors to retailers in 2021 increased 3.5% from 2020.
-For the same period, adjusted NICS decreased 12%.

-The increase in the sell-through of the Company's products compared favorably to the decrease in adjusted NICS background checks in 2021 and may be attributable to the following:
+The estimated sell-through of the Company's products from the independent distributors to retailers in 2022 decreased 25% from 2021.
+For the same period, adjusted NICS decreased 11%.
+These decreases are attributable to decreased consumer demand for firearms from the unprecedented levels of the surge that began in 2020 and remained for most of 2021.
+The greater reduction in the sell-through of the Company's products relative to adjusted NICS background checks may be attributable to the following:

-- Strong consumer demand for the Company's products,

-- Increased production in 2021, and

-- The introduction of popular new products.
+- More aggressive promotions, discounts, rebates, and the extension of payment terms offered by our competitors, - An apparent increase in sales of used firearms at retail, which are included in the adjusted NICS checks, but are not distinguished from new gun sales, and - Decreased retailer inventories as the anticipation of further discounting may be encouraging cautious buying behavior by retailers.